 Are you in search of sunshine, open vistas and fields of wildflowers?
 Don’t wait for summer–find these adventures now on the sunny Washington side of the Columbia River Gorge.

 Sunshine and springtime wildflowers draw adventurers to the east end of the Columbia River Gorge.
 The views open up and you can see for miles.
 Oak trees dot the landscape.
 The sky is big.
 And the time to go is now when the blooms are at their peak.

 Many of the hiking trails in this region are relatively new, and not all trails are well-signed though the situation is improving with each passing year thanks to volunteers with Friends of the Columbia Gorge and Washington Trails Association.

-The best way to ensure you’re on the right trail is to have a topographic map of the region and a good hiking guidebook with detailed directions and trail descriptions (I recommend Day Hiking: Columbia River Gorge by Craig Romano, published by The Mountaineers Books, which includes all of the trails below plus many more).
+The best way to ensure you’re on the right trail is to have a topographic map of the region and a good hiking guidebook with detailed directions and trail descriptions (I highly recommend Day Hiking: Columbia River Gorge by Craig Romano, published by The Mountaineers Books, which includes all of the trails below plus many more).
 These hikes are full of wildflowers, and you’ll easily identify them with a good flower guide, Wildflowers of the Pacific Northwest published by Timber Press.

 Ticks and rattlesnakes are possible in spring at each of these hiking locations, and you’ll want to keep an eye out for three-leaved poison oak as well because there’s lots of it.
 Always pack the ten essentials in your backpack.